orvpagadua/Alex-the-Analyst-Bootcamp/README.md

 I'm using Parallels Desktop to run PowerBI.
 I created my own dashboard after following the guide.

 # Excel
+I designed a bike sales dashboard, and the corresponding results can be viewed below as a point of reference.
+In the future, I intend to enhance or construct a new dashboard to assess my abilities.

 <img width="915" alt="image" src="https://user-images.githubusercontent.com/122549893/236611949-64fdce79-4f0c-43fd-9358-2bd27b643c8f.png">